ZihanHazelLiu/LLM_Multimodal_Human_Behavior_Understanding_Survey/README.md

-# Toward Socially-Aware LLMs: A Survey of Multimodal Approaches to Human Behavior Understanding
+# The Social Gaze of LLMs: A Literature Review of Multimodal Approaches to Human Behavior Understanding

-A comprehensive literature review examining how LLM-powered multimodal systems are designed, deployed, and evaluated for understanding human social behavior.
+A comprehensive literature review examining how LLM-powered multimodal systems are designed, deployed, and evaluated for understanding human behavior.

 **Curated by:** Zihan Liu, Parisa Rabbani, Veda Duddu, Kyle Fan, Madison Lee, and Yun Huang **Affiliation:** University of Illinois Urbana-Champaign